snowflakedb/snowpark-python/CONTRIBUTING.md

 ## I'd like to contribute the bug fix or feature myself

 We encourage everyone to first open an issue to discuss any feature work or bug fixes with one of the maintainers.
-This should help guide contributors through potential pitfalls.
+The following should help guide contributors through potential pitfalls.

 ### Setup a development environment